blinky893/jtd-personal-blog/docs/using-this-template/Quick-tips.md

 ### Creating a new section
 You create a new section by creating a **new folder** inside `./docs` and adding an `index.md` file.
 The name of the folder is not displayed in the public site so can be whatever you want.

-The **section name** in the main nav is from the the `index.md` file > front matter > **page title**.
+The **section name** that's displayed in the main navigation menu is taken from

-The default layout of `index.md` files is a **table of contents** - or TOC - that lists all the child pages in the section.
-This TOC is generated automatically.
-The only information you need to add to the file is the front matter and (optionally) an H1 heading to help keep the reader orientated:
+- the `index.md` file
+   - the front matter
+      - the **page title** declaration.

+For example, in the `index.md` of this section, the front matter has the property `title`, which has the value `Using this template` - which is the text you see in the navigation menu.

 ```
 ---
 layout: default
 title: Using this template

 # nav_order sets the position of the section in the main navigation

 nav_order: 2

 # has_children should be set to **true** so child pages appear inside the section.

 has_children: true
 ---

-# Heading 1
+# Section title (as an H1 heading)

+A subtitle sentence explaining the purpose of the section.
+{: .fs-6 .fw-300 }
 ```

----
+The rest of the section page - the `index.md` file -  is a **table of contents** that lists all the child pages in the section.
+This list is generated automatically.

+The text for the page titlea is taken from the `title` values in the front matter of each child page.

 ### Creating pages within a section
 Pages within a section (child pages) need to include in their front matter: